DynamicDeepSKY/astroid_doc/source/quickstart.rst

 3. Rotate the lens to adjust focus if it is the first time.
 Set exposure to 0.3 second and exposure to 150 for fast focusing
 4. Click the eye button to start live sky recognition.
 5. Click the telescope icon on the buttom right corner.
-6. Move RA axis of the telescope to the first position and wait until the sky is recognized
+6. Move RA axis of the telescope to the first position (-30 degree) and wait until the sky is recognized
-7. Press next button and move the RA axis again and repeat 6 for 2 more time.
+7. Press next button and move the RA axis again to 0 degree and repeat 6,7 for one more time.
-8. Once the he axis finder is normally finished, the rotation axis and the SCP or NCP will be displayed on screen with a guide line.
+8. Once the he axis finder is normally finished, the rotation axis and the SCP or NCP will be displayed on the screen with a guide line.
-9. Adjust your mount according to the guide line
+9. Adjust your mount base according to the guide line

 How to Turn Off Astroid